-So, does CBD oil show up on a drug test?
+So, does CBD oil show up on a drug test, and can drug dog smell CBD?
 What we got for now is an absolute understanding that CBD oil can show positive results only if you exceed the recommended dose, or if the brand you’ve purchased the product from sold it with false indication of real THC amount.
 So be responsible and choose your treatment accordingly.

 Scott Shannon, MD, Nicole Lewis, ND, Heather Lee, PA-C, and Shannon Hughes, PhD (2019).
 Cannabidiol in Anxiety and Sleep: A Large Case Series.

 R. Paul, R. Williams, V. Hodson, and C. Peake (2019).
 Detection of cannabinoids in hair after cosmetic application of hemp oil

 Kerstin Iffland and Franjo Grotenhermen (2017).
 An Update on Safety and Side Effects of Cannabidiol: A Review of Clinical Data and Relevant Animal Studies

 John Merrick, Brian Lane, Terri Sebree, Tony Yaksh, Carol O’Neill, and Stan L. Banks (2016).
 Identification of Psychoactive Degradants of Cannabidiol in Simulated Gastric and Physiological Fluid